Ssan79/PlayBookGenerator/README.md

+Since the application is still in incubation stage, I have not packaged it as full webapp.
+Hence Manual setup required as follows!

 # Pre-Requisites

 Install the latest version of Python.
-Once Python is installed, follow the instructions below to run the application.
+Once Python is installed,  Setu up virtual environment. follow the instructions below to run the application.

 ## Running the Application